Escape the heat with this swanky (but dorky) $150 neck fan

 The device runs on a built-in battery that charges via USB-C. Torras says the battery lasts between two hours and eight hours on a charge, depending on which of its three fan speeds you select.
 That lines up pretty closely with my own experience.

-One inherent downside to the Coolify, and to neck fans in general: They’re unapologetically dorky looking.
+One inherent downside to the Coolify, and to neck fans in general is they’re unapologetically dorky looking.
 I wore it to a backyard barbecue last weekend, and if it wasn’t just with close friends and family—and my reputation as a techie wasn’t cemented already—I probably would have been more embarrassed about it.

 Then again, pretty much everyone wanted to try it for themselves, and they were all pleasantly surprised by its cooling effects.
 And of course, I had no shame about wearing it at home, both after coming in from a hot day outside and in the late afternoons when the sun beats through my home office window.